blaise-ndizeye/viitly-backend/README.md

 > ### AcceptCoinCodeProductRequest

-This mutation is used to accept coin-code request for the product and this will be considered as the transaction of buying that specific product and when the owner sells on the price which is different with the set price he/she must first update the price of that product because the prize to offer to the one who is buying it calculated according to the price of that product. </br>
+This mutation is used to accept coin-code request for the product and this will be considered as the transaction of buying that specific product and when the owner sells on the price which is different with the set price he/she must first update the price of that product because the prize to offer to the one who is buying it calculated according to the price of that product.
+For the user requesting the prize if he/she has not completed `numberOfProductPrizes` coin-code accepted requests then the the prize will be marked as prized until it reaches to that number where the prize will be marked as unprized so as he/she can request real money for that prize.</br>

 **Apollo-Require-Preflight header is not required**